The degree of the central curve in semidefinite, linear, and quadratic programming: Quadratic Programs

 where $v_0, \ldots, v_{m-d-1}$ are generic vectors.
 Substituting this into the first $m$ equations in \eqref{eq:KKT_QP_cleared} we obtain $m$ equations in $m$ variables $\lambda, y_1, \ldots, y_d, t_1, \ldots, t_{m-d-1}$.
 Furthermore, the genericity assumptions guarantee that each equation will have support equal to

-The number of solutions to these $m$ equations in $(\C^*)^m$ is the normalized volume of the Newton polytope of the above monomials.
+The number of solutions to these $m$ equations in $(\C^*)^m$ is bounded by the normalized volume of the Newton polytope of the above monomials.
 Since this is a pyramid of height one, we just need to compute the volume of the Newton polytope of the monomials except $\lambda$.
 This polytope has a staircase triangulation as for $\Delta_{m-d-1} \times \Delta_d$ where each simplex corresponds to a path as we described in the proof of Theorem \ref{LP-volume}, except that the volume of a simplex corresponding to a path which reaches the south edge of the grid $k$ steps before the southeast corner is $2^k$.
-Therefore $\psi_{QP}(m,d)$ is equal to
+Therefore $\psi_{QP}(m,d)$ is at most

 \end{proof}